 We have heard occasional tales of releases appearing on Swing-Master, without the Old.
 We haven't seen any copies with such labels, but veteran collector Robert Javors recalls two Swing-Masters coming briefly into his possession in the 1970s when he was buying up 78s in large quantities and auctioning them off.
 One of these, he says, was a Swing-Master 10 (the Kitty Stevenson single with a different label).
 We are eager to hear from collectors who have 78s with this variant in their possession.

 As 1950 rolled around, Egmont Sonderling had a new business plan in mind; to implement it he began to phase out his recording enterprises.
 First, he sold his pressing plant to Art Sheridan's Armour Plastics.
 In Billboard for March 11, 1950, the announcement was made that "Master Record pressery here, operated by Egmont Sonderling, of United Broadcasting, is combining some of its equipment with that of Armour Plastics, pressery operated by Art Sheridan.
 New plant will enlarge to more plating equipment and will also wax 16-inch e.t.'s [extended transcriptions]."
-This was not merely a business alliance; the December 1950 Chicago phone book listed Armour Plastics but not Master Records.
-This deal with Art Sheridan quite possibly explains how several batches of Old Swing-Master items came to be sold to Sheridan's Chance label in 1952.
+In July, Sonderling sold what was left of his plating operation.
+The new manager was one Alois T. Daniel, who was going to run it on behalf of Armour Plastics.
+The December 1950 Chicago phone book listed Armour Plastics—but not Master Records.
+This deal with Art Sheridan may explain how several batches of Old Swing-Master items came to be sold to Sheridan's Chance label in 1952.

 The Master label, also in a wind-down phase, put out a little more Miracle-derived material in March 1950.
 Besides the items already mentioned, there were Master 1020 and Master 1030, both consisting of Memphis Slim sides not previously issued on Miracle.
 And there was a Jack Cooley single on Master 102, a mid-1950 release derived from Miracle's successor label Premium—see those pages for details.